Make difficult conversations more productive and buffer vital relationships from the negative effects of conflict

 In ongoing personal and business relationships, agreements matter, yet they’re best seen as way stations on our way to taking care of “the between,” the air between us and them.
 It’s the between that will sustain the relationship and set the stage for what happens in future disagreement and conflict.

 Next, some helpful ways to respond to conflict

 When we think differently about the nature of conflict and about those with whom we disagree, some of our responses change too.
 Frame of mind influences behavior.

-We can also borrow habits and tools from the toolboxes of conflict resolution experts — mediators, negotiators, and performance coaches who do this work every day.
+We can also borrow habits and tools from the toolboxes of conflict resolution experts — mediators, negotiators, and executive coaches who do this work every day.

-I’ve put together a few favorites from my own toolbox, road-tested over 20 years in the field and proven to help people disagree better:
+I’ve put together a few favorites from my own toolbox, road-tested over 20 years in the field to help people disagree better:

 © 2021 Tammy Lenski.
 All rights reserved.